 The goal is to establish a collaborative, clinical biochemistry fellowship program that integrates the University of Alberta with Alberta Health Services and DynaLIFEDx and Calgary Laboratory Services training sites.
 The primary training location will be within the Edmonton zone with opportunities to visit external sites based on trainee interest and Canadian Society of Clinical Chemistry funds.
 Graduates of this fellowship program meet curriculum requirements for both the Canadian Academy of Clinical Biochemistry and the American Board of Clinical Chemistry and are eligible to apply for written and oral exams to obtain specialty certification in Clinical Biochemistry.
 This program aims to develop clinical laboratory scientist leaders with both clinical and academic excellence in Clinical Biochemistry.

 The acquired knowledge, skills and professional competencies of a Clinical Biochemist opens multiple career pathways.
 Clinical biochemists assume responsibility to lead clinical chemistry laboratories in hospitals affiliated with academic centers, in small community hospitals, or in large private clinical laboratories.
 They will be consultants to clinicians regarding test selection and interpretation, educators of trainees and staff, researchers developing methods and discovering biomarkers and leaders implementing quality patient care.

 Detailed program description for download here.
 See Appendix A for the Fellowship Application Form

-** We are no longer accepting applications for 2017.
-Please check back in the summer of 2018 for the next opportunity to apply **
+** We are not accepting applications for the 2019-2021 cycle.
+Please check back in the summer of 2019 for the next opportunity to apply. **